[Guide] How to Check and See How Much Traffic a Website Gets

 Ahrefs is my favorite analytics tool for harvesting web traffic information.
 I've used every one of these tools over the past decade; in my experience, they've been the most reliable and accurate.
 I use their tool for many different purposes.
 They didn't want to toot their own horn as the "best" tool in their traffic report I linked above, but I think they take the victory over SimilarWeb.

-Traffic Estimate Example on Ahrefs
+Traffic Estimate Example On Ahrefs

 Ahrefs harvests their data by taking keyword research data, search volume, top pages, and information like position and ranking, click-through rate, and geographic variation to estimate (to the best of their ability) an accurate traffic number.
 They also tend to underestimate rather than overestimate numbers, which isn't very different when comparing apples to apples.
 However, they can psychologically feel more likable when you liken your traffic analysis to competitor sites.

-Standard
+Standard Medium

 $199/mo

-Advanced
+Advanced Large 1

 $399/mo